Alex King (rugby union): Playing career

 King attended St.Christopher's prep school in Hove, Brighton College and Bristol University but started his rugby career with Hove.
 The former Rosslyn Park player joined Wasps in 1996 and helped them win the League that year.
 He scored a try on his England debut against Argentina in 1997 and made his first Test appearance at Twickenham as a replacement against South Africa in 1998.
-He scored a try and a drop goal as Wasps won the 1999 Anglo-Welsh Cup Final, and the following year he kicked three penalties as Wasps retained the cup.
+He scored a try and a drop goal as Wasps won the 1999 RFU Knockout Cup Final, and the following year he kicked three penalties as Wasps retained the cup.

 He earned his final cap against Wales in a World Cup warm up match in Cardiff in August 2003.
 However, an injury acquired during the game ultimately affected his selection prospects for the World Cup and he stayed at home.
 In the Zurich Premiership he had seen a positive climax to 2003, being 'man of the match' in the Premiership final and amassing 24 points, as Wasps beat Gloucester 39–3.
 He finished as the leading Premiership points scorer, including playoffs, with 284 points.
 He was a kingpin of the Wasps team which won the Zurich Premiership and Heineken Cup double in the season 2003–04, scoring a drop goal in the Premiership final.
 The following season he helped Wasps complete a hat-trick of Premiership titles, again scoring a drop goal in the final.

 King won his second Heineken Cup with Wasps in 2007, in the final of which he scored four penalties and a drop goal.